- 2011:

 In this volume, the contributors explain the different approaches to the discharge of debt taken under the laws of the Member States.

-6. 2022: COVID-19: Which practical measures adapted by the insolvency courts because of the pandemic are desirable to become permanent changes of their practice?
+The contributions make it clear that a convergence of the different laws is still far away. - 2022: COVID-19: Which practical measures adapted by the insolvency courts because of the pandemic are desirable to become permanent changes of their practice?

 The articles in this volume describe how and to which extent the use of technology could help judges in different European countries to cope with the adverse impact of COVID-19 on their procedural work.
-Download the PDF here.
+Download the PDF here. - 2023: The Relevance of the UNCITRAL Model Law on Cross-Border Insolvency in the EU Member States, Albania, and England & Wales

 The 25th anniversary of the UNCITRAL Model Law on Cross-Border Insolvency (MLCBI) in 2022 made members of the Judicial Wing explore its impact on insolvency proceedings crossing borders between EU Member States in which the European Insolvency Regulation (EIR) applies, and non-EU Member States as well as Denmark, where the EIR does not apply.
 Generally, such proceedings are not governed by the EIR but by the local autonomous “international insolvency laws” of the involved jurisdictions.
 Download the PDF here.